eglische/node-red-contrib-noxy/README.md

 - Time units available are milliseconds (ms), seconds (s), or minutes (min).

 **Stop Functionality:**
-- If the sequencer receives a message payloada of "stop!", the current sequence is immediately terminated, and the node resets to the beginning.
+- If the sequencer receives a message payload of "stop!", the current sequence is immediately terminated, and the node resets to the beginning.
 - This is useful for stopping a sequence mid-execution, effectively resetting the state.

 **Visual Representation:** Each sequence element (output or delay) can be added, edited, or reordered visually.
 The interface allows easy dragging and dropping of elements to arrange the sequence as desired.

-**Live Status Feedback:** The node provides real-time status updates, such as:
-- "Executing Index X": Indicates the current element being processed.
-- "Wait for X ms": Shows the remaining delay before moving to the next action.
-- "Stopped": Displays when the sequence has been stopped due to a "stop!" message.
-- "Sequence completed": Indicates that all sequence elements have been processed.

 ## Installation